Skip to content

 • Try to keep the first several meters of coax from becoming tightly coupled to one leg.

-(Practical reality) An OCFD can be “more eager” to drive common-mode current simply because each leg couples differently to ground and nearby objects.
-That’s not a moral failing of the antenna... it’s physics.
+Practical reality: an OCFD can be more eager to drive common-mode current because each leg couples differently to ground and nearby objects.
+That is not a moral failing of the antenna.
+It is physics.
 Choking is how you stop the feedline from becoming the missing third leg.

 If someone says “OCFDs are unbalanced,” ask: are they talking about geometry, or are they seeing common-mode current?